MichelNivard/3-causal-sem-models/README.md

 This repo describes three structural equation models (SEM) in which, based on cross sectional data, **(cyclical) networks** and **latent variable** models are identified.
 Each model imposes a set of additional constraints on the data to identify these causal processes.
 Because the models can, if assumptions are met, deal with endogeneity (i.e. the fact that frequntly most or  all variables in psychological models are potentially both exposure and outcome and cannot easily be experimentally issolated) they are especially **well suited for causal inference in psychological sciences.**

-These models are all fairly power hungry so we simulate and explore analyses with anywhere from 5000 to 80.000 simulated observations.
-These coud be 5000 individuals, or potentially be 14 days of 5 daily brief experience sampling measures for 500 people for a total of 5*14*500 = 35.000 observations.
-Where it should be nioted any extensions longitudinal or even EMA data aren't currently outlined in this repo but are fairly obvious (though potentially complex, challenging and tedious to implement).

 If you want to feel competent and confident applying these models to emperical data, you should probably be familiar with the following techniques/concepts, but do not let that hold you back from browsing this repo, trying the interactive notebooks and learning new concepts.

 - structural equation modeling, or SEM (here is a [youtube](https://www.youtube.com/watch?v=fGdsiugwO0k&list=PLliBbGBc5nn3m8bXQ4CmOep3UmQ_5tVlC) course, here are [SEM basics in R](https://bookdown.org/njenk001/discovering_structural_equation_modeling_using_stata/) based on asn oldder book to refresh or learn)